pracks224/Interview_Prep/README.md

    Q.5) Write a function to add two matrix of same dimension and return the resultant

    Q.6) Given an array A of N integers.
 Count the number of elements that have at least 1 elements greater than itself.

+   Q.7) Given an array of size N, shift all the elements to the right by 1 and move the last element to the beginning of array

 </details>